 Preventing undisclosed production

 The detection of undisclosed production requires ongoing vigilance due to the complexity of the global supply chain.
 It’s one of the reasons that we disclose a list of our tier-1 and tier-2 suppliers’ factories every year.
-By being transparent on where our products are produced, we can create accountability for us and our suppliers when undisclosed production is used.
+By being transparent on where our products are produced, we can create accountability for ourselves and our suppliers when undisclosed production is used.

 Clear expectations and serious consequences